zerg000000/mario-ai/README.md

 * [Level Generation Getting Start](http://www.marioai.org/LevelGeneration/getting-started)

 Hope you will enjoy it and join the Championship in the near future!

+ps. any help in coding, example or documentation is welcome.

 Build
 -----